 Finally, weather conditions can also affect road conditions, such as rain making the roads slick, sleet, or fog.

-If you or a loved one have been seriously injured in a car wreck or a truck crash.
-What is recorded under the “factors and conditions” section of the crash report can be very important to an insurance claim or even a personal injury or wrongful death lawsuit.
+If you or a loved one has been seriously injured in a car wreck or a truck crash.
+What is recorded under the “Factors and conditions” section of the crash report can be very important to an insurance claim, as well as a personal injury or wrongful death lawsuit.

-It is also important to understand that Texas maintains a comparative responsibility scheme that apportions fault between various parties to the litigation.
+It is also important to understand that Texas maintains a comparative fault scheme, which apportions fault among various parties to the litigation.

 If you have been injured in an accident in Houston, TX, and need help, contact our Houston auto accident lawyers at Baumgartner Law Firm by calling (281) 587-1111.